TERENC

 Who We Work With

-Our clients are operators — utility GMs, co-op CEOs, city administrators — making consequential energy decisions with limited internal resources.
+Our clients are operators (utility GMs, co-op CEOs, city administrators) making consequential decisions with limited internal resources.
 If this sounds familiar, we built this practice for you.

 A rural electric cooperative watching neighboring systems adopt battery storage while its board asks whether to follow, wait, or do something different entirely.